Avigdor Ben-Gal: Early life

 He was born in 1936, in Łódź, Poland, as Janusz Ludwig Goldlust.
 When he was just three years old, World War II broke out with Germany invading Poland.
 His family left Poland for the Soviet Union, and finally arrived in Siberia in Soviet Russia.
 On the way during the trail his parents disappeared somewhere.
 After his parents disappeared, he eventually arrived in Tel Aviv with his sister Ilana.

-The journey was difficult, the two toddlers hitchhiked and jumped on trains until they were collected by the troops of Polish Gen. Wladyslaw Anders with whom they proceeded to Teheran.
-In Iran, the Jewish Agency collected hundreds of such lost kids, placed them in camps, fed them, and from there on to the Teheran transport, to British-ruled India by train, to Egypt by sea, and finally, by train again, to Mandate Palestine.
+The journey was difficult, the two toddlers hitchhiked and jumped on trains until they were collected by the troops of Polish Gen. Wladyslaw Anders with whom they proceeded to Tehran.
+In Iran, the Jewish Agency collected hundreds of such lost kids, placed them in camps, fed them, and from there on to the Tehran transport, to British-ruled India by train, to Egypt by sea, and finally, by train again, to Mandate Palestine.

 "Yanush," as everyone continued calling him despite his Hebraicized name, reached the Land of Israel four-and-a half years after leaving Poland.
 The two siblings were taken in and raised by a distant cousin.